homer0323/ximalayaAlbumCatcher/README.md

 You can get these informations as long as you are online, because it gets information from Ximalaya real-time.

 The only thing you need to do if you want to get the information is that run the program.
 It's very convenient, isn't it?

+## Only work with Windows OS and Chrome!